Ligia Amadio: Musical career

 In Japan, she was the first woman in 30 years to receive an award in the renowned Tokyo International Conducting Competition in 1997.
 In the following year, she won the 2nd Latin American Competition of Orchestra Conductors in Santiago, Chile.
 In the Netherlands, she was selected among the four best of 180 candidates from around the world to attend the 35th Kirill Kondrashin Masterclass, when she was honored to conduct the famous Concertgebouw in Amsterdam.
 In Brazil, Amadio was awarded by the São Paulo Association of Art Critics as the “Best Conductor of the Year” 2001.
 In 2012 she was distinguished again as “Best Conductor” by the Carlos Gomes Award, in Brazil.

 Ligia Amadio has attended several international specialization courses of orchestral conducting, having important mentors such as Ferdinand Leitner, Kurt Masur, Sir Edward Downes and George Tintner.
 In Brazil, her main tutors were Eleazar de Carvalho, Henrique Gregori and Hans-Joachim Koellreutter.

 Her discography includes eleven CDs and five DVDs, recorded under her direction, with the National Symphony Orchestra of Brazil, the Symphony Orchestra of RTV in Slovenia and the Symphony Orchestra of Cuyo National University).
 Between 2000 and 2003, Ligia produced and hosted a radio program dedicated to Music and Literature on Radio MEC (run by the Ministry of Education and Culture of Brazil).

+In 2023, Ligia took up the place of chief conductor of the Minas Gerais Symphonic Orchestra.